Part I: Building a Homesite

 My double cache building has a woodshed on one side, where I store wood and large packages of nails—items that need to be kept dry.

-On the other side there’s a pantry where I’ve set three barrels and a six-gallon plastic container into the ground, into the frost.
+On the other side there’s a pantry and refrigerated area.
+I’ve set three barrels and a six-gallon plastic container into the ground, into the frost.
 Each container has its own lid.
 They are all covered by a couple of big doors.
 You open one door to get into the two barrels and the other to access the plastic container and the third barrel.

-The underground cache is probably the most secure one I have.
-Anything I want to keep cool, like butter and moose fat, goes down there.
+Anything I want to keep cool, like butter and moose fat, goes into these underground containers.
 It’s cool in the summer, yet in the fall I can store things there that I don’t want to freeze.

 To help keep away bears, I line the barrels with plastic bags.
 Then I put insulating material, like a big bag full of grass, on top of the stored food inside the barrels.
 With the plastic, the grass, the regular lids on top of the barrels, and then the double doors, I’ve never had bears get into the barrels, although they’ve certainly taken interest in the building.